intpix/aws-greengrass-mini-fulfillment/docs/INSTALL.md

     ```

 4. Clone this repo to a directory (e.g. `~/aws-greengrass-mini-fulfillment`).
+> **Note**: All subsequent instructions assume the developer's local copy of this repository is in `~/aws-greengrass-mini-fulfillment/` if you chose another directory, remember to take that into account throughout these instructions.

 5. Download the [AWS IoT Root CA](https://www.symantec.com/content/en/us/enterprise/verisign/roots/VeriSign-Class%203-Public-Primary-Certification-Authority-G5.pem) and copy to:
 ```